vhavlena/Noodler/README.md

 [![Binder_badge]][binder_link]

-The notebook [example-full-algo](example-full-algo.ipynb) uses Noodler to produce balanced and unified system for simple string equations.
+The notebook [example-full-algo](example-full-algo.ipynb) uses Noodler to produce balanced and unified query for simple string equations.

 See [pastry and noodles](pastry-and-noodles.ipynb) to understand noodlification and unification.